anbarak/foundry/README.md

 ## Tools/OS:
 * OS: macOS
-* Software package manager: Homebrew
+* Package Manager: Homebrew
   * *Don't use Homebrew to install zsh package.
 Use Oh My Zsh.
-Use Homebrew for system-wide tools, such as git, a few others (see below)*
+Use Homebrew for system-wide tools, such as git, and a few others (see below)*
 * Terminal: Default macOS terminal
 * Font: [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts)
 * Shell: zsh